-For their services as directors during fiscal 2009, our Non-Employee Directors received compensation in the form of cash and options to purchase ordinary shares.
-During fiscal 2009, each Non-Employee Director received an annual cash payment of \$31,500, reflecting a \$3,500 reduction in compensation from prior years, which was approved by our Board of Directors.
-Each member of our Audit and Executive Committees who is a Non-Employee Director received an annual cash payment of \$10,000.
-In addition, the Chairman of the Board of Directors received \$75,000 in cash and options to purchase 16,910 ordinary shares.
-The Chairmen of our Audit and Executive Committees each received an annual cash payment of \$10,000 and the Chairmen of our Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$5,000.
-Each Non-Employee Directors received \$1,500 per meeting of the Board of Directors and \$1,000 per meeting of a committee of the Board of Directors, except for Non-Employee Directors who are members of our Audit Committee or Executive Committee, who each received \$2,000 per meeting.
-During fiscal 2009, upon election or appointment to our Board of Directors, each Non-Employee Director also received an initial option grant for the purchase of 12,000 ordinary shares, followed by annual option grants for the purchase of 11,500 ordinary shares.
-All option grants to our Non-Employee Directors vest as to one-quarter of the shares immediately, with the remainder vesting annually in three equal installments.
-The exercise price of all options granted to our Non-Employee Directors is the NYSE closing price of our shares on the last trading day preceding the grant date.
-We reimburse all of our directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+For their services as directors during fiscal 2012, our Non-Employee Directors received compensation in the form of cash and restricted shares.
+Each Non-Employee Director received an annual cash payment of \$60,000.
+Each member of our Audit Committee who is a Non-Employee Director and who is not the chairman of such committee received an annual cash payment of \$12,500.
+Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees who is a Non-Employee Director and who is not the chairman of such committees received an annual cash payment of \$7,500.
+The Chairman of our Audit Committee received an annual cash payment of \$25,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each received an annual cash payment of \$15,000.
+Each Non-Employee Director received an annual grant of restricted shares at a total value of \$150,000.
+The Chairman of the Board of Directors received an additional annual amount equal to \$150,000, of which \$25,000 was paid in cash and \$125,000 was awarded in the form of restricted shares.
+All restricted share awards to our Non-Employee Directors were immediately vested with respect to 25%, with the remainder vesting annually in three equal installments.
+The price per share for the purpose of determining the value of the grants to our Non-Employee Directors was the NYSE closing price of our shares on the last trading day preceding the grant date.

-Commencing in fiscal 2010, we revised our compensation program and our Non-Employee Directors will receive compensation for their services as directors in the form of cash and restricted shares.
-Our new compensation policy provides that each Non-Employee Director will receive an annual cash payment of \$80,000.
-Each member of our Audit and Executive Committees who is a Non-Employee Director and who is not the chairman of such committees will receive an annual cash payment of \$5,000.
-Each member of our

-Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairman of such committees, will receive an annual cash payment of \$1,000.
-The Chairmen of our Audit and Executive Committees will each receive an annual cash payment of \$10,000 and the Chairmen of our Compensation, Nominating and Corporate Governance and Technology and Innovation Committees will each receive an annual cash payment of \$5,000.
-Non-Employee Directors will receive an annual grant of restricted shares at a total value of \$150,000.
-The Chairman of the Board of Directors will receive an additional annual amount equal to \$200,000, of which \$75,000 will be paid in cash and \$125,000 will be awarded in the form of restricted shares.
-All restricted share awards to our Non-Employee Directors will be immediately vested with respect to 25%, with the remainder vesting annually in three equal installments.
-The price per share for the purpose of determining the value of the grants to our Non-Employee Directors will be the NYSE closing price of our shares on the last trading day preceding the grant date.
-We will continue to reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+Commencing in fiscal 2013, we revised our compensation program.
+Each Non-Employee Director receives an annual cash payment of \$60,000.
+Each member of our Audit who is a Non-Employee Director and who is not the chairman of such committee receives an annual cash payment of \$15,000.
+Each member of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairman of such committees, receives an annual cash payment of \$10,000.
+The Chairman of our Audit Committee receives an annual cash payment of \$30,000 and the Chairmen of our Management Resources and Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each receive an annual cash payment of \$20,000.
+Each Non-Employee Director receives an annual grant of ordinary shares at a total value of \$200,000.
+The Chairman of the Board of Directors receives an additional annual amount equal to \$150,000 of which \$25,000 is paid in cash and \$125,000 is awarded in the form of ordinary shares.
+All ordinary share awards to our Non-Employee Directors are immediately 100% vested.
+The price per share for the purpose of determining the value of the grants to our Non-Employee Directors is the NYSE closing price of our shares on the last trading day preceding the grant date.
+We continue to reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+Cash compensation paid to our Non-Employee Directors is prorated for partial year service.

-During the 2009 fiscal year, we granted to 11 Non-Employee Directors options to purchase an aggregate of 143,910 ordinary shares at a weighted average price of \$19.51 per share, with vesting over three year terms.
+During the 2012 fiscal year, we granted to 11 Non-Employee Directors an aggregate of 61,063 restricted shares at a weighted average price of \$28.66 per share, with vesting over three year terms.